neldeles/slash-clone/README.md

 - [React Router](https://reactrouter.com/) - For page routing
 - [React Query](https://react-query.tanstack.com/) - For data fetching, caching & state management
 - [Axios](https://axios-http.com/docs/intro) - For Api calls

+### Some things learned

+`useRef` over `useMemo` [if you just need a consistent reference](https://blog.logrocket.com/rethinking-hooks-memoization/).
+You can end up shooting yourself on the foot by relying on `useMemo` for consistent reference as well.
+Per the official docs:

+> You may rely on useMemo as a performance optimization, not as a semantic guarantee.
+In the future, React may choose to “forget” some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.
+Write your code so that it still works without useMemo — and then add it to optimize performance.